hmc-cs111-fall2016/what-is-a-DSL/context-free.md

 http://www.contextfreeart.org/gallery/index.php).

 ## What is the underlying _computational model_ for this programming language?
-_We don't yet have a great definition of the term "computational model".
-For now, try to come up with the clearest, most concise explanation of what happens when a ContextFree program runs._
 The computational model is a recursive one in which every base case is the drawing of a primitive shape (perhaps with modifications) or the automatic "bottoming-out" when a shape is too small to display.
 In some ways